Safe, effective therapy for treatment resistant depression and chronic anxiety in Plymouth, New Hampshire

 9. What should I expect during ketamine therapy?

 Ketamine is administered over a period of 40 minutes.
 The dose is determined by your weight.
-The amount of ketamine administered is not enough to cause a loss of consciousness, so you will remain awake (in fact, some of our patients have walked to use bathroom during their infusion).
+The amount of ketamine administered is not enough to cause a loss of consciousness, so you will remain awake.
 During the infusion some patients experience odd perceptions—like seeing bright colors.
 Some report an “out of body” experience or entering a dream-like state.
-These side effects are considered non-ordinary experiences, and may be important for ketamine’s ultimate effectiveness.
 Most patients tolerate the experiences with no trouble, and many people find them pleasant.
-Once the infusion is complete, any side effects dissipate within 30 minutes.
-There are no delayed “flashbacks,” and patients generally leave the office within 30 minutes following the infusion feeling quite normal.
+Once the infusion is complete, the dissociative effects of ketamine rapidly dissipate.
+Patients generally leave the office within 30 minutes following the infusion and feel quite normal.
+It is important not to drive, operate any dangerous machinery, or make any important decisions until the day after a ketamine infusion.

 Neither mania nor hypomania has been reported following ketamine therapy.